 Another issue is that while Dharavi’s prime situation in the heart of Mumbai means more opportunities, its also prime real estate for developers who keep a beady eye on it.
 Let’s hope that it never comes to that, as it would be an injustice to demolish such a productive community that is also the heart of the city in the metaphorical sense.

-All in all, I’m glad I visited Dharavi on a tour, mainly because it meant that I could understand what was going on and give back to the community in a small way, as well as being able to see tailors at work as sewing is such a passion of mine.
+All in all, I’m glad I visited Dharavi on a tour, mainly because it meant that I could understand what was going on.
+It’s something to give back to the community in a small way, as well as being able to see tailors at work as sewing is such a passion of mine.
 Dharavi is a hive mind and further proof (as if we needed it) that India has the power to solve its problems as many of its residents are ultimately pushing against poverty every day.

 Pin this for later: